rwilliams/jrubywiki/Concurrency-in-jruby.md

 ### Language Features and the JRuby Runtime

 The JRuby runtime itself is considered to be threadsafe.
 From Java, you can use a single runtime safely across threads, provided the code in those threads does not do thread-unsafe Ruby operations listed below.
 From Ruby, this means that the JRuby runtime itself will never be corrupted by concurrent operations.
+Thread-safety does *not* mean your code will always run correctly; you will still often need to ensure threads don't step on each others' modifications.

 More specifically, the following operations are thread-safe in JRuby:

 * Opening or reopening a class.
-Note that there still may be races if two threads attempt to edit the same class in the same way at the same time.
 * Defining or modifying methods.
-The same race conditions apply, but a given class's method table will never be corrupted by concurrent modifications.
 * Defining or modifying constants and class variables.
 * Defining or modifying global variables.
 * Requiring libraries.
-Note that the code in those libraries may race, if for example multiple files try to modify the same classes.
-But concurrent requires will never leave the JRuby runtime in an inconsistent state.
-* (from JRuby 1.7.x which is not out yet) Autoloading libraries.
+* Autoloading libraries (JRuby 1.7+, unreleased).
 A given autoload is only allowed to run in a single thread, and others that encounter the autoload before completion will block.
 * Updating instance variables.

-The race in this case is more subtle; if new instance variables are being defined for the first time in multiple threads, it's possible for one thread to throw away the results of another.
-If an object is going to be used across multiple threads, we recommend you initialize its instance variables in the #initialize method.
+Note that thread safety does not mean threads will automatically agree on the results of concurrent modifications.
+Two threads that update the same data structure in the same way -- for example, two libraries required at the same time that try to define the same methods or constants -- will still race.
+You should take care in the following situations:

+* Concurrent requires, or lazy requires that may happen at runtime in a parallel thread.
+If objects are in flight while classes are being modified, or constants/globals/class variables are set before their referrents are completely initialized, other threads could have problems.
+* Instance variable updates for the first time for a given class/name pair.
+Because of the way JRuby lazily allocates space for instance variables, early in execution the instance variable table may be replaced when grown.
+If this happens under concurrent load, one thread's updates might disappear.
+This should only happen when *new* class/name pair is being set, which should be rare.
+You can avoid it completely by initializing all variables you will use in the ```initialize``` method, though this adds a bit of additional overhead to object initialization.

 ### Core Classes and Standard Library